3 nights from only $595

 At dawn, you may elect to enjoy an optional flight to Everest, known in Nepal as Sagarmatha or “Goddess of the Sky.”
 Avid climbers call this mountain “the ultimate climb,” and with its astounding summit height of 29,029 feet above sea level, Mount Everest earns the title of the tallest peak on Earth.
 Rising majestically out of the Himalayan range, its snowy peak and intricate geography offer us breathtaking views from the air.

-After lunch on your own, we’ll explore Patan Durbar Square, one of the seven UNESCO World Heritage Sites in Nepal that are preserved within a protected Monument Zone.
+After lunch, we'll explore Patan Durbar Square, one of the seven UNESCO World Heritage Sites in Nepal that are preserved within a protected Monument Zone.
 Within the square, we visit the residence of the medieval Malla rulers of Patan, which is now an historical art museum.
 The Patan Durbar Square is reputedly the most picturesque of all the ancient Malla cities with its intricately carved architecture, delicate wind chimes, and ornate fountains.

 Then we'll head back to our hotel, and the evening is at leisure for you to explore as you like.